igg002/igg002.github.io/_experience/1-LoadComplete.md

 Full-time; 2022/07 - Present

 <!-- Work, Responsibilities, and Activities -->
-I am currently developing an innovative automated playtesting toolkit powered by machine learning for an unannounced project.
-This tool not only provides crucial debugging support but also allows for the discovery of valuable design insights.
+I am leading the design and development of the MAAP toolkit, an innovative, machine-learning-powered automated playtesting toolkit that is being used in the development process of [*Frame Arms Girl: Dream Stadium*](https://game.dosi.world/promotion/fagirl).
+The toolkit provides constant, crucial debugging support and allows for the discovery of valuable design insights.

 Tools: Unity, C#, Python, PyTorch, Git, Cloud Computing